Some places just have a way of slowing everything down. In this article, we explore 20 of the quietest places to live in the United States.

 With stunning mountain backdrops and a commitment to maintaining its natural environment, Ketchum provides a peaceful retreat for residents.
 The local community is engaged in outdoor activities that encourage a quiet, nature-focused lifestyle.

-The town’s small population and remote location ensure that noise and pollution are kept to a minimum.
+The town’s small population and remote location ensure that activity stays low-key and the landscape stays clean.

 [MOUNTAIN TRANQUILITY]: Ketchum’s geographical isolation and natural beauty promote a quiet, serene lifestyle.